Durgavino/Project3-MERN/README.md

 # SleepyHead-Version2-MERN

 ## Description
 This Application is developed using MERN stack.
 It allows user to login and user can enter the bedTime and Wakeuptime.
 This app displays the last 5 days of sleep data.
+The app is implemented with some embedded videos that can make the user to feel relax.

 ## Technologies Used
 HTML, CSS, JAVASCRIPT ,NODE JS, EXPRESS JS, REACT, MONGODB, GRAPHQL,  API, HEROKU, APOLLO-SERVER-EXPRESS.